-Market history, sales prices, price graphs, fair market sales data since 2003
+Market history, retail sales prices, price graphs, fair market sales data since 2003

 25 page report

 We track all real estate land sales on Wild Horse Mesa.
-Our database currently includes many years of market history, all fair market sales for all sections since January 1, 2003.
+Our database currently includes many years of market history, all retail Fair Market sales for all sections since January 1, 2003.
 Data is separated and grouped by Section number (A, B, C, D, E, F, G, K).
 Because lot sizes vary, from 1 acre and up, data is adjusted to show price per acre for easy comparison.
-Data is plotted on price per acre graphs to easily see price trends, abnormalities and frequency of sales.
+Data is plotted on price per acre graphs to easily see price trends, abnormalities, outliers, and frequency of sales.

-A Fair Market sale is a transaction between an informed, knowledgeable buyer and seller, where both parties know all relevant facts, when neither party is rushed, distressed, pressured, or forced to buy or sell, where there is an opportunity for negotiation, and the agreed price is comparable to other recent Fair Market Value (FMV) transactions involving similar properties in the area.
+A retail Fair Market sale is a transaction between an informed, knowledgeable buyer and seller, where both parties know all relevant facts, when neither party is rushed, distressed, pressured, or forced to buy or sell, where there is a reasonable opportunity for research, inspection, professional advice and negotiation, and the agreed price is comparable to other recent Fair Market Value (FMV) transactions involving similar properties in the area.

-The report lists the parcel number, lot legal description, street address (if any), acreage, section, assessed value, sale date, sales price, price per acre and moving average price trends.
+The report lists the parcel number, lot legal description, street address (if any), acreage, section, assessed value, sale date, retail sales price, price per acre, and moving average price trends.

-Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview or near the lake), and the moving average price per acre for the last 5 sales.
+Price Graph 4 shows all fair market sales for Section G (lakeside, lakeview, or near the lake), and the moving average price per acre for the last 8 sales.

-We also include valuable information on lot zoning from the county, Mountain Tract Access, mobile home census, water well depths, reservoir water levels, a recreation map and subdivision section map and driving map.
+We also include valuable information on lot zoning from the county, Mountain Tract Access, mobile home census, water well depths, reservoir water levels, a subdivision section map, and a driving map.

-Customers who purchase the report are also welcome to call or send email with questions for follow-up support.
+Customers who purchase the report are also welcome to send email with questions about the report for follow-up support.